XavSPM/RevpiEpics/README.md

 Once installed, always run your scripts **with the virtual environment activated** (`source venv/bin/activate`).

-### ⚠️ Alternative (not recommended): install system-wide
+### 2️⃣ Install system-wide

-If you really want to install at the system level:
+To install at system level:

 ```bash
 cd RevpiEpics
 pip install . --break-system-packages
 ```

-⚠️ Warning: This can cause conflicts with packages installed via `apt`.
+⚠️ Warning: This may cause conflicts with packages installed via `apt`.

----
+However, this technique allows you to use `RevPiEpics` with [`RevPi Commander`](https://revolutionpi.com/documentation/tutorials/python/).

 ### Install cothread (if needed)